 Centralized exchanges tend to operate with a single point of failure, whether that is a central database, wallet, or server, and this means one hack could result in the loss of millions of dollars.

 Mt.
 Gox is the prime example of this, being an exchange hacked back in 2014 that resulted in the loss of $450 million.
-These incidents have been all too common throughout the lifetime of cryptocurrencies and usually results in a significant decline in price because people stopped trading and withdrawed their funds out of fear.
+These incidents have been all too common throughout the lifetime of cryptocurrencies and usually results in a significant decline in price due to the fear from the public and in people withdrawing their funds.

 A consequence of centralization is the increased potential for systems failures.
 CEX exchanges can face severe downtimes due to technical issues or even persistent DDoS attacks.

 It is also possible for government agencies or authorities to order exchanges to stop their operations for a period of time.
 The CEX itself may also choose to halt trading for any handful of reasons, such as upgrading infrastructure, in times of hacks, or to ensure regulatory compliance.

 Centralized exchanges are more vulnerable to government censorship.
 Exchanges can easily have their operating licenses revoked, their funds seized, and may even be coerced into revealing sensitive information about their users and their funds.

 There have been several instances in the past where governments have banned and forced exchanges to shut down, such as in India and China.